autonomys/sloth256-189/src/cpu/Documentation.md

         }
     ```

-    For pseudo-code correspondant, here is the more readable version:
+    For pseudo-code correspondent, here is the more readable version:

     ```cpp
     while (layers--) {  // for each layer